-- The development hereby permitted shall not be carried out otherwise than in accordance with detailed plans 1 and drawings showing the siting, layout, design, landscaping and external appearance of the building(s) and the means of access thereto which shall have been approved by the local planning authority, before any development is commenced. - (a) Application for approval in respect of all matters reserved in Condition 1 above shall be made to the local planning authority within a period of 3. years commencing on the date of this notice. - (b) The development to which this permission relates shall be begun by not later than whichever is the later of the following dates:-

-- (i) the expiration of a period of 5. years, commencing on the date of this notice. (ii) the expiration of a period of .2. years commencing on the date upon which final approval is given by the local planning authority or by the Secretary of State or, in the case of approval given on different dates, the final approval of the last such matter to be approved by the local planning authority or by the Secretary of State. - No work shall be started until a comprehensive scheme of landscaping, for the site shall have been submitted to, and approved by, the local planning authority.
-This landscaping scheme shall be implemented strictly in accordance with the approved details in the first planting season following the occupation of the development and shall be maintained at all times thereafter to the reasonable satisfaction of the local planning authority. - The details submitted in accordance with Condition 1 hereof shall include proposals for boundary screening. - This permission shall not extend to any of the details of layout shown on plan 192/75D
+- The development hereby permitted shall not be carried out otherwise than in accordance with detailed plans and drawings showing the siting, layout, design and external appearance of the building(s) and the means of access thereto which shall have been approved by the local planning authority, or in default of agreement by the Minister of Housing and Local Government before any development is commenced. - 2 (a) Application for approval in respect of all matters reserved in Condition 1 above shall be made to the local planning authority within a period of .
+3. years commencing on the date of this notice. - (b) The development to which this permission relates shall be begun by not later than whichever is the later of the following dates:- - (i) the expiration of a period of .5. years, commencing on the date of this notice. - (ii) the expiration of a period of 2. years commencing on the date upon which final approval is given by the local planning authority or by the Minister or, in the case of approval given on different dates, the final approval of the last such matter to be approved by the local planning authority or by the Minister. - 3.
+No work shall be started until a comprehensive scheme of landscaping for the site shall have been submitted to, and approved by the Local Planning Authority.
+This landscaping scheme shall be implemented strictly in accordance with the approved details in the first planting season following the occupation of the development and shall be maintained at all times thereafter to the reasonable satisfaction of the Local Planning Authority. - 4.
+Loading, unloading, parking and manoeuvring of all vehicles visiting the site shall at all times take place within the curtilage and not on the abutting highways. - 5.
+The premises shall not be occupied until a minimum of 46 car parking spaces shall have been provided within the curtilage of the site and they shall be maintained at all times thereafter.